rameyer/QUICFit/README.md

 	QSO_lines_list_err: The tolerance in rest-frame A of the lines location
 ```

-Once the fitter is initialized, one can run the fit and save the result in a text file containing four columns: wavelength (rest-frame), flux, err, continuum:
+Once the fitter is initialized, one can run the fit and save the result in a text file containing 3 columns: wavelength (rest-frame), flux, error array:

 ```
 >>> fitter.fit(bounds = [1240,1700], show_plots = True, chi_min = 0.5, chi_max = 5,